DelazJ/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 -----------

 The vertex tool is one of the most common and important tools to edit existing features' geometry.
-It adds, moves and removes vertices within an existing geometry, and is of two levels:
+For any editable vector layer, it provides manipulation capabilities of feature vertices similar to CAD programs.
+It is possible to simply select multiple vertices at once and to move, add or delete them altogether.
+The vertex tool also supports the topological editing feature.

+The vertex tool is available at two levels:

 * |vertexToolActiveLayer| :sup:`Vertex Tool (Current Layer)`: only interacts with the active layer
-* and |vertexTool| :sup:`Vertex Tool (All Layers)`
+* and |vertexTool| :sup:`Vertex Tool (All Layers)`: allows to edit vertices from many layers at once.
+This option allows to restore previous behavior, ie only edit active layer.
+Useful with transaction groups and database trigger design interfering with multi layer editing

+The vertex tool is selection persistent, so when some operation is done, selection stays active for this feature and tool.
 Digitizing with the vertex tool uses a "click-click" workflow, allowing to take profit of the :ref:`advanced digitizing panel <advanced_digitizing_panel>` with the vertex tool while editing features.

-For any editable vector layer, the
-|vertexToolActiveLayer| :sup:`Vertex tool (Current Layer)` provides manipulation
-capabilities of
-feature vertices similar to CAD programs.
-It is possible to simply select multiple vertices at once and to move, add or delete them altogether.
-The vertex tool also supports
-the topological editing feature.
-This tool is selection persistent, so when some operation is done, selection stays active for this feature and tool.

 It is important to set the property :menuselection:`Settings -->` |options|
 :menuselection:`Options --> Digitizing -->` :guilabel:`Search Radius:`